-Here is a collection of some of my favourite color pictures from and related to Hollywood.he first picture of Katy Perry was taken on set during the filming of her E.T music video and is composed of a combination of lighting and makeup.
-Only her eyes were colored in blue by the designers.
+Here is a collection of some of my favourite colour pictures from and related to Hollywood.
+The first picture of Katy Perry was taken on set during the filming of her E.T music video and is composed with a combination of lighting and makeup.
+Only her eyes were coloured blue by the designers.
 It's my biggest and most well known picture.

 Hollywood Dreaming represents months of dedicated observation of the actors who stroll Hollywood Boulevard, dreaming of what success may come.
 While many think these are paid actors working for a wage, they are actually regular folk, working on the boulevard for tips, in between auditions for 'real' acting jobs.

 I spent a lot of time over months documenting this series, looking for something out of the ordinary and different.
 While the extraordinary may appear obvious in these pictures, these actors mainly stand around all day and pose for tips with tourists.
 Finding a unique moment was a huge challenge, leaving me waiting up to 8 hours a day, sometimes to only have taken 5-10 pictures, with only 1 or 2 usable.